Supreme Credit Services logo

 • Uses soft-pull credit tools (IDentity IQ, MyScore IQ) so the consultation process does not impact client credit scores

-• Offers payment plans, making services accessible to clients with limited immediate cash flow
+• Offers payment plans, making services accessible to clients with limited short-term cash access flow

 • Serves clients nationwide, not limited to the McAllen/South Texas area